 Prioritizing tasks is important in order to make sure you get everything done.
 Prioritization enables you to make sure you pay attention to tasks that are urgent and get them done first, before moving on to lower priority tasks.

 By ignoring the need to prioritize tasks, you may find yourself stressed out with how to get everything done and when.
 Not to mention, you’ll be less productive and less organized.

 So how does this work?
 Well, a lot of us start our day with a basic list of tasks and to-dos.
-These lists are usually combined of daily tasks we need to get done and our workloads.
+These lists are usually combined with the daily tasks we need to get done and our workloads.

-However, throughout the day our plans and priorities often change, due to new assignments cropping up, last minute changes, urgent meetings and the like.
+However, throughout the day our plans and priorities often change, due to new assignments cropping up, last-minute changes, urgent meetings, and the like.
 This means your priorities change and tasks may need shifting around.
-However, what happens if you feel like everything is important and can’t prioritise?
+However, what happens if you feel like everything is important and can’t prioritize?

-One of the hardest struggles we all face in our day to day lives is the struggle of prioritising.
+One of the hardest struggles we all face in our day-to-day lives is the struggle of prioritizing.
 With everything from mounting tasks at work, to our personal lives and everything in between, it’s often hard deciding what deserves top priority.

 So, how can you make the most of your day and get things done?

 Getting things done is down to prioritizing and prioritizing is down to good habits.
 You need a good schedule in place to make sure you can improve your productivity and get things done.
 By doing this you’ll be able to understand what you want to accomplish and how to prioritize your tasks depending on time and resources.